20 Essential Questions to Ask Wedding Videographer Before You Book

 Have you worked with my photographer before?

-Ask, “Have you worked with my photographer before?” to gauge their ability to collaborate seamlessly, ensuring your wedding is captured in the best possible way.
+Ask, “Have you worked with my before?” to gauge their ability to collaborate seamlessly, ensuring your wedding is captured in the best possible way.

 Familiarity with your photographer and second shooter can lead to a more cohesive and perfectly captured day of, especially during specific moments, ensuring everyone is on the same page.